nutanixdev/python-api-lab-devmktg/contents/javascript.rst

 .. note::

   You'll notice a few parameters being passed during instantiation of the ApiClient class.
 As an optional step, open `lab/util/apiclient/__init__.py` and look at the other parameters that can be passed.
-For example, you can specify the API endpoint we're interested and the API version.
-These are useful options for using the same ApiClient class with different versions of the APIs.
+For example, you can specify the API endpoint and the API version.
+These are useful options for using the same ApiClient class with different versions of the Nutanix Prism REST APIs.